Setting The Salmon Fly Hook

 Do Not React To Initial Salmon Contact

-With 'normal' taking behaviour in mind it's crucial you have the composure to wait until you're at least several seconds into the steady draw of line from the fly reel after the initial tugs have ceased before you attempt to set the hook.
-These seconds will feel like minutes but it's crucial you give the salmon plenty of time to turn.
+With 'normal' taking behaviour in mind it's crucial you have the composure to wait until you're at least several 'slow' seconds into the steady draw of line from the fly reel after the initial tugs have ceased before you attempt to set the hook.
+These seconds will feel like minutes but it's crucial you give the salmon plenty of time to turn and pull away.
 Wait for the steady line draw off your reel before simply clamping the face of the fly reel with the rod tip pointing down to briefly feel the weight of the fish which will tell you a successful hook hold has been achieved.
 This 'logical' hook point pressure procedure allows the salmon's bodyweight and forward momentum to squeeze the hook home properly when 'you put the brakes on' which then makes it very difficult for the fish to get rid of the fly.

 Applying Effective Salmon Hook Pressure